Skip to content

 Code generation has many configuration switches.
 The following table shows the Gradle configuration options, but the same options are available command line and in Maven as well.

-Configuration property Description Default Value
+Configuration property Description Default value

 schemaPaths List of files/directories containing schemas src/main/resources/schema

-packageName Base package name of generated code
+packageName Base package name of generated code com.netflix.dgs.codegen.generated

 subPackageNameClient Sub package name for generated Query API client